singlestore-labs/singlestoredb-dev-image/README.md

 > * Upgrade your Apple silicon Mac to [macOS 26](https://www.apple.com/os/macos/)
 > * Use [SingleStore Helios](https://www.singlestore.com/pricing/) for development

-First, make sure you are using Docker Desktop which supports the latest virtualization technology on Apple Silicon machines.
+First, make sure you are using Docker Desktop which supports the latest virtualization technology on Apple silicon.

 Second, **you must enable "Use Virtualization framework" and "Use Rosetta for x86_64/amd64 emulation on Apple Silicon" in Docker Desktop preferences**.
 If you do not do this, SingleStore will run very slowly and consume a lot of power on your Mac.
 You can find these settings under Docker Desktop > Preferences > General.

 ![Screenshot of enabling the new Virtualization framework in Docker's preferences](.github/osx_docker_new_prefs.jpeg)

 Third, run the following command to start SingleStore.
-Note the `--platform linux/amd64` instruction which is required when running on Apple Silicon.
+Note the `--platform linux/amd64` instruction which is required when running on Apple silicon.

 ```bash
 docker run \